RiseVision/risevision.github.io/src/pages/node/management/FolderStructure.md

 src/
 ```

-Most of the folders are no use to the node operator but logs, data, etc are particoularly helpful in some situations.
+Most of the folders are no use to the node operator but `logs`, `data` and `etc` are particularly helpful in some situations.

 ## etc

 The `etc` subfolder contains most of the configuration files from both the core and the dependencies.
 You can tweak any file in this folder but you should know what you're doing.

+> *Important*: Remeber to restart the node with `./manager.sh reload node` after changing configuration options to apply changes.
+Review [link href="pages/node/Management!reload"]the Node Management commands section[/link] for more information.

 The `node_config.json` is particularly helpful for **forging delegates**.
 Inside such file you can enter your forging `secret`.
 Example: